cockroachdb/docs/training/data-unavailability-troubleshooting.md

 sidebar_data: sidebar-data-training.json
 ---

-In this scenario, you'll cause a table's range to lose a majority of its replicas (2 of 3).
+In this lab, you'll cause a table's range to lose a majority of its replicas (2 of 3).
 This will make the data in the table unavailable.
 You'll then troubleshoot and resolve the problem.

 <style>
   #toc ul:before {